NVTienOfficial/CS300-19CTT1-Lemmi/src/Lemmi/views/readme.txt

-this folder contains html templates
+this folder contains html-ejs templates.